NishEatsWafflez/8Bit-Bounce/README.md

 This is an Endless Jumping Game with an 8bit theme.
 If you enter the right code at the beginning, you can access a hidden level with some special designs

-v 1.0.2: Added Dispose Commands, Cleaned Up Page Selection
+v 1.0.2: Added Dispose Commands (Being Dumb again), Cleaned Up Page Selection

 v 1.0.1: Added 3 new hidden characters,